 Appalachian Regional Travel Demand Model Program - ACOG, in a partnership with SCDOT and Upstate MPOs, assumed responsibility for maintaining the Appalachian Regional Travel Demand Model at the beginning of 2019.
-This project has allowed ACOG to support the MPOs with their Long Range Plan update processes.
-This also allowed staff to help coordinate transportation planning efforts for the region moving forward across planning agency boundaries.
-In addition, it enables ACOG staff to work with regional agencies to improve the accuracy of the information used as inputs in the model.
-This improves model accuracy which makes for a better predictive tool when assessing the impacts of highway improvements.
-The model also creates the potential for ACOG staff to help with small area transportation studies for local communities.
-The ACOG model is due for an update in FY 2023; as is SCDOT's statewide travel model.
-ACOG is working with SCDOT to coordinate both updates at the same time.
-We believe partnering with the statewide update will reduce cost and improve the travel model analysis tools such as travel surveys and activity-based modeling.
+This project will allow ACOG to support the MPOs with their Long Range Plan update processes.
+This will allow staff to help coordinate transportation planning efforts for the region moving forward across planning agency boundaries.
+It also allows ACOG staff to work with regional agencies to improve the accuracy of the information used as inputs in the model.
+This allows for a more accurate model which makes for a better predictive tool in efforts to identify the impacts of highway improvements.
+In addition, this will create the potential for ACOG staff to help with small area transportation studies for local communities in the future as the model is developed.